HappyFunCorp/benevolent_gaze/README.md

 # BenevolentGaze
+This should now work for all screens that conform to the aspect ration targeted (16:9).

 First, let's see if this version of Benevolent Gaze will work with your current network setup.
 Run the following command from your terminal: